Will Lee

-William Lee (born William Lubovsky; August 6, 1908 – December 7, 1982) was an American actor who appeared in numerous television and film roles, but was best known for playing Mr. Hooper, the original store proprietor of the eponymous Hooper's Store.
-He was one of the four original human characters on Sesame Street, from the show's debut in November 1969 until his death on December 7, 1982 at the age of 74.
+William Lee (né Lubovsky; August 6, 1908 – December 7, 1982) was an American actor who appeared in numerous television and film roles, but was best known for playing Mr. Hooper, the original store proprietor of the eponymous Hooper's Store.
+He was one of the four original human characters on Sesame Street, from the show's debut in November 1969 until his death on December 7, 1982, at the age of 74.

 Early career

 Lee was born to a Jewish family in Brooklyn, New York.
 His father, a bookbinder, lost his job due to economic changes.
 Will Lee came to adulthood during the Great Depression.
-He worked odd jobs in New York City and absorbed the intellectual atmosphere of Greenwich Village, an enclave of avant-garde culture where small presses, art galleries, and experimental theater throve.
+He worked odd jobs in New York City and absorbed the intellectual atmosphere of Greenwich Village, an enclave of avant-garde culture where small presses, art galleries, and experimental theater thrived.
 He began his career as a character actor on stage.
 He was a member of the Group Theater in the 1930s and appeared in Johnny Johnson, Night Music, Boy Meets Girl, The Time of Your Life (as Willie the pinball machine addict) and other Broadway plays.
 He succeeded John Garfield as the lead in Golden Boy.
 He also was involved in the Workers Lab Theatre, by presenting plays that supported the labor movement and social justice.